ethyca/fides/docs/fidesops/docs/guides/privacy_requests.md

 ## Approve and deny Privacy Requests

 Privacy Requests are executed immediately by default.
-To review Privacy Requests before they are executed, set the `REQUIRE_MANUAL_REQUEST_APPROVAL` variable in your `fidesops.toml` to `TRUE`.
+To review Privacy Requests before they are executed, set the `require_manual_request_approval` variable in your `fidesops.toml` to `TRUE`.

 To process Privacy Requests, send a list of Privacy Request IDs to the `approve` or `deny` endpoints.
 Both endpoints support processing requests in bulk.